Students must be admitted to the Graduate School with regular standing to be considered for a graduate award.

-Dissertation scholarships, for doctoral candidates at dissertation stage, are service free and carry a stipend that is determined by the student's department.
-Dissertation scholars must carry between 9 to 18 hours of graduate courses each semester they receive the award.
-Dissertation scholars are granted remission of 93% of the graduate comprehensive fee for the period of appointment and for the summer term immediately preceding or following the year of appointment.
+Dissertation scholarships, for doctoral candidates at dissertation stage, are service free and provide a stipend determined by the student's department.
+Dissertation scholars must enroll in between 9 to 18 hours of graduate courses each semester they receive the award.
+In addition to the stipend, graduate assistants receive 100% waiver of the instructional fee and 50% of the basic general fee for the period of appointment.
 You will also be required to pay the general fee (reduced), technology fee, facilities fee (including Armstrong Center), and transit fees.
 Fee increases will be determined at the June meeting of the Board of Trustees.
 For additional information regarding fees, charges, and regulations regarding refunds see the following link: MiamiOH.edu/OneStop.
 Fees must be paid in full at the start of each semester.

 Graduate summer scholarships provide a tuition waiver and one scholarship payment during the summer term.
 The scholarship is awarded for a maximum of $1,800 for the summer term, and there are no duties attached to the payment.
 Students with a one-semester appointment will receive a $900 scholarship for the summer term.
 The scholarship is given to graduate assistants and dissertation scholars who hold awards for one or two semesters and meet the guidelines for these scholarships.
-See the Graduate Student Handbook for additional information.
+See the Miami University Policy Library for additional information.

 Graduate grants-in-aid are waivers of instructional fee and out-of-state tuition.
 There is no cash stipend.
 No duties are required.
 These grants are available for one or both semesters and/or summer terms to U.S. and international students who are in need of financial assistance, have strong academic records, and show considerable promise of future attainment.
 These grants are for students in continuous full-time study leading to a degree; they are not available to part-time students, CGS students, and students whose full-time study is limited to summer terms.
 Continuance or renewal of a grant is dependent upon satisfactory progress toward a degree.
 To apply for this grant, visit the Graduate School website or contact the Graduate School at firstname.lastname@example.org.
 Students must apply for this award annually.

-Students must maintain satisfactory progress toward the degree in order to assure continuance as a grant-in-aid holder or graduate assistant.
+Students must maintain satisfactory progress toward the degree in order to assure continuance as an award holder.
 Satisfactory progress means meeting minimum registration requirements, maintaining a cumulative grade point average of at least 3.00, and fulfilling academic requirements for the degree as determined by the department or program.
 Failure to achieve such progress may result in the revocation of the award.
-For more information see the Graduate Student Handbook.
+For more information see the Miami University Policy Library.